 Taxis: in San Cristobal are cheaper than anywhere else we’ve lived in Mexico.
-To hitch a ride anywhere in town, it costs only $35 MXN pesos.
+To hitch a ride anywhere in town costs only $35 MXN pesos.
 The most we’ve paid to cross town, even when traffic was busy and delayed us, was $50 pesos.
 That includes 15-minute trips back home at night from Chedraui or Wal-Mart after stocking up on groceries.
 Taxis to the nearby indigenous villages of Chamula and Zinacantán cost around $100 MXN.

-Bike: San Cristobal is one of the only cities in Mexico we’ve lived where we didn’t own a bike.
+Bike: San Cristobal is one of the only cities in Mexico we’ve lived in where we didn’t own a bike.
 Not saying you couldn’t, though!
 The streets of San Cristobal are just busy with cars and some are paved with cobblestones so it’s not as biker-friendly as we hoped.
 There are several bike rentals and tours you can take while in San Cris.
 We didn’t get to do it, but it looks fun!

-Bus: You can grab local buses to go from city to city or nearby towns.
+Bus: You can grab local buses to go from city to city or to nearby towns.
 The bus from San Cristobal to Tuxtla Gutiérrez, for example, only costs around $60 MXN and takes about 1 hour to get there.